-Consumer indirect automobile and other consumer loans' credit risk are mitigated through evaluation of the credit worthiness of the borrower through credit scores and debt-to-income ratios, and if secured, the collateral value of the assets.
+Indirect automobile and other consumer loans' credit risk are mitigated through evaluation of the credit worthiness of the borrower through credit scores and debt-to-income ratios, and if secured, the collateral value of the assets.
 However, these loans can be unsecured or secured by assets that may depreciate quickly or may fluctuate and represent a greater risk than 1-4 family residential loans.
 Indirect automobile loans represent some risk as the initiation of the credit process begins with a consumer and dealer at the point of purchase with the Company then approving or denying the credit based on the consumer's credit worthiness.
-Our student loan portfolio lost its insurance guarantee in 2018 and its impact on the allowance is outlined in Note 4 of this report.
+The student loan portfolio lost its insurance guarantee in 2018 and are essentially unsecured credits.